-The Scolel'te Program is developed, implemented and certified under the international Plan Vivo standard.
-The Plan Vivo System is distinguished especially by the accompaniment and support to small forest and jungle owners, who are often limited to participate in national and international programs or strategies.
-It is also a Standard for Carbon Bonuses exclusively for projects located in developing countries.
+The Scolel'te Program is developed, implemented and certified under the International Plan Vivo Standards.
+The Plan Vivo Standard is distinguished especially by the accompaniment and support to small forest and jungle owners, who are often limited to participate in national and international programs or strategies.
+It is also a Standard for Carbon Offsets exclusively for projects located in developing countries.

-Through the Plan Vivo System, the carbon capture activities implemented by the participants are recorded, monitored, evaluated and reported, to ensure that the work is carried out under transparent and verifiable mechanisms.
-These actions are implemented by a group of community technicians who facilitate the creation of land management plans for their territories, known as "Living Plans".
+Through the Plan Vivo Standard, the carbon capture activities implemented by the participants are recorded, monitored, evaluated and reported, to ensure that the work is carried out under transparent and verifiable mechanisms.
+These actions are implemented by a group of community technicians who facilitate the creation of land management plans for their territories, known as "Planes Vivos".
 Forest or agroforestry systems integrate trees with crops of corn, beans, coffee, fruit or pastures.
 They are designed by the participant, reflecting their needs, priorities and capabilities.

-The local planning of these actions or Live Plans, are reviewed, evaluated and monitored by AMBIO technical staff.
+The local planning of these actions or Planes Vivos, are reviewed, evaluated and monitored by AMBIO technical staff.
 The activities are planned and carried out with the work groups, ejidos or participating communities, to work independently or affiliated with a productive organization.

-The projects directly involve and benefit small farmers and community groups.
+The projects directly involve and benefit smallholders and community groups.

-Projects generate benefits derived from environmental services and conserve or increase biodiversity.
+Projects generate benefits from environmental services and conserve or increase biodiversity.

 Projects are managed in a transparent and responsible manner, with the participation of relevant stakeholders and in accordance with the law.

 Projects demonstrate community participation.
-They participate in a meaningful way through the design and application of Live Plans, which address local needs and priorities.
+They participate in a meaningful way through the design and application of Planes Vivos, which address local needs and priorities.

 The projects generate real and additional benefits derived from environmental services, which are demonstrated with reliable quantification and monitoring.